Skip to content

 DPH

-Saving Queries
+Saving queries

-The Result Display and Visualization Panel is where users can choose how to view the outcomes of their queries.
+The Result and Visualization Panel is where users can choose how to view the outcomes of their queries.
 Once dimensions and measures are selected in the Members Tab and the query is executed, this panel offers multiple options for displaying the results.
 The panel provides flexible visual formats, allowing users to explore data in ways that best suit their analysis needs.
 Additionally, controls for Timezone, Limit, and Offset enable users to further customize how the data is presented, ensuring a comprehensive and user-friendly data exploration experience.

 The following are the options for displaying the results: